-As an example of using equation 2, consider 1, 10 and 100 kA faults in 600-volt grounded switchgear with one (1) inch gap between conductors.
-Table 1 summarizes arcing current, incident energy and the arc-flash boundary (AFB) predicted using IEEE P 1584 empirical model.
-We deliberately assigned arc duration to 1, 0.1, and 0.01 seconds for the 1, 10 and 100 kA faults respectively, which is consistent with inverse nature of typical protective device time-current characteristics.
-Column F lists AFB values calculated using 1.2 cal/cm2 onset to seconddegree burn incident energy recommended by IEEE P 1584 Guide.
-Column I lists AFB values calculated using onset to second-degree burn energy evaluated from equation 2 and published in column H.
+above, consider 1, 10 and 100kA faults in 600 Volt grounded switchgear with one (1) inch gap between conductors.
+The table above summarizes Arcing Current, Incident Energy and the Arc Flash Boundary (AFB) predicted using IEEE P1584 Empirical Model.
+We deliberately assigned arc duration to 1, 0.1, and 0.01 seconds for the 1, 10 and 100kA faults respectively which is consistent with inverse nature of typical protective device time-current characteristics.
+Column F lists AFB values calculated using 1.2 cal/cm2 onset to second degree burn Incident Energy recommended by IEEE P1584 Guide.
+Column I lists AFB values calculated using onset to second degree burn energy evaluated from Equation 2 and published in column H.

 Note that the amount of incident energy the person would be exposed to remains the same and equal to 2.1 cal/cm2 in all three instances (Column D).
-The arc-flash boundary also remains the same when incident energy at AFB is assigned 1.2 cal/cm2 value onset to seconddegree burn energy as recommended in IEEE P 1584.
-Therefore, applying the same onset to second-degree burn energy for the above fault scenarios would make them appear to be of same severity.
-However, the arcflash boundary drastically changes when incident energy at AFB is being evaluated using equation 2.
+The arc flash boundary also remains the same when Incident Energy at AFB is assigned

+1.2 cal/cm2 value onset to second degree burn energy as recommended in IEEE P1584.
+Therefore applying same onset to second degree burn energy for the above fault scenarios would make them appear to be of same severity.
+However, the arc flash boundary drastically changes when incident energy at AFB is being evaluated using Equation 2.
 AFB will now increase with an increase of the available fault current, predicted arcing current and heat flux released by an arc.

-Therefore, using onset to second-degree burn energy for bare skin exposure fixed to 1.2 cal/cm2 in calculating the arc-flash boundary for arc durations other than one (1) second is, as far as we are concerned, open to dispute and, in our strong opinion, heat flux rate should be factored-in when estimating skin damage imposed by an arc flash.
-Using the 1.2 cal/cm2 energy for exposure times less than one second will result in undervalued arcflash boundaries while resulting in conservative but safe arc-flash boundaries for exposure times more than one (1) second.
-As the IEEE 1584 Guide states, the Guide's equations (5.8) and $(5.9)^1$ can be used to calculate the arc-flash boundaries with boundary energy other than 1.2 cal/cm2; and we believe the equations should be, in fact, solved for boundary energy computed using the equation 2 especially for cases when arc duration is less than one (1) second.
+Therefore, using onset to second degree burn energy for bare skin exposure fixed to 1.2 cal/cm2 in calculating the arc flash boundary for arc durations other than one (1) second is, as far as we are concerned, open to dispute and, in our strong opinion, heat flux rate should be factored-in when estimating skin damage imposed by an arc flash.
+Using the 1.2 cal/cm2 energy for exposure times less than one second will result in undervalued arc flash boundaries while resulting in conservative but save arc flash boundaries for exposure times more than one (1) seconds.
+As the IEEE P1584 Guide states, the Guide's equations (5.8) and $(5.9)^{[1]}$ can be used to calculate the arc flash boundary with boundary incident energy other than 1.2 cal/cm2, and we believe the equations should be in fact solved for arc flash boundary incident energy computed using the Equation 2 especially for cased when arc duration is less than one (1) second. \triangle